Harnessing the power of LLMs for normative reasoning in MASs: An application of a Normative LLM agent

 \section{An application of a Normative LLM agent}

 We consider a childcare scenario that has been already considered for investigating normative reasoning \cite{canavotto2022,zhang2022}, where Rosie the robot cares for a child in the child's home.
 Figure \ref{fig:scenario} shows the interactions between the child and Rosie (an embodied normative LLM agent).
-In this scenario, the child who is less than three years old asks the robot to fetch a large pair of scissors so that she can cut paper and then colour each piece.
+In this scenario, the child who is less than three years old asks the robot to fetch a large pair of scissors so that he can cut paper and then colour each piece.
 The robot knows generic norms, as shown inside the thought bubble in the figure, but not all possible instantiations of these generic norms.
 It consults with the specific LLM model that has been trained on childcare scenarios.
 The four reasoning steps the agent pursues are shown on the right of Figure \ref{fig:scenario}.
 The robot consults its LLM module to first check whether there might be norm violations if it were to proceed with the request.
 Having found that two norms would be violated, it asks for an alternative solution that does not violate the norm, yet satisfies the request from the child.
 The solution from the LLM is provided by the agent as a response to the child.
 Once the response is provided, the agent must invoke its planning module to perform the actions that correspond to what has been communicated to the child (i.e., seek consent from the child's mother to use safety scissors and then fetch the scissors and give them to the child).
+Having learnt the new specific instantiations of the generic norms, it stores them in its memory for future use.
+If these specific norms are violated in the future, the agent does need to consult the LLM.

 As can be observed, this scenario involves several normative capabilities enabled by the LLM: norm identification through violation detection, seek norm explanation, recommendation of non-violating action and normative response generation.
 This scenario can be further extended.
 For example, if the robot was also responsible for entertaining and educating the child, e.g. by playing games, reading books together, then there would be culture specific norms that govern choices of books and games.

+Application domains where a normative LLM-agent could prove useful include checking business contract compliance \cite{haque2024}, policy design (e,g., based on the results of simulating norm emergence \cite{ren2024}), and designing virtual organisations where self-regulating agents take preventative or remedial actions when they detect norm conflicts \cite{santos2017}.
+Other application areas that could be considered include those discussed by the work of Singh et al.\@ \cite{singh2013}.